 Recent tours have included the 37 date 2019 Wheatus Spring World Tour, through the UK, Germany, Netherlands, and South Africa and the 20 date 2018 Wheatus UK/Ireland tour, featuring a full direct support Theater run opening for British band "A".
 These shows included performances at distinguished venues, such as the London Shepherd's Bush Empire and Nottingham Rock City.
 Furthermore, he was also the drummer for the 39 date 2017 Wheatus UK/ European tour, which included 7 countries and ended with a performance at the 2017 Isle of Wight Festival.
 Other touring highlights have included drumming on Wheatus' 2016 18 date Arena tour supporting UK group Busted, which featured sold-out performances at some of the world's biggest selling venues such as the O2 Arena London, Glasgow SSE Hydro, Manchester Arena, and Wembley Arena.
 He was also a member of the 42 date 2015 Wheatus 15th anniversary European tour, in which he played drums for both headlining and support artists Wheatus and Mike Doughty, headlining festivals in Germany and Ireland, while also appearing on the Ray D'Arcy show, broadcasted to 500 thousand viewers, and featured live on Ireland's premiere TV network RTÉ One.

-Some highlights of 2018 have included being selected as the only drummer to appear on the Flatbush Zombies album release " Vacation in Hell" - which reached no. 9 in the Billboard US Hip Hop/R&B Albums and was accompanied by a sold-out North American and Europe theater tour.
+Leo was selected as the only drummer to appear on the Flatbush Zombies album release " Vacation in Hell" - which reached no. 9 in the Billboard US Hip Hop/R&B Albums and was accompanied by a sold-out North American and Europe theater tour.
 Furthermore, he was the recording engineer of Wheatus' re-recorded Irish Gaelic version of "Teenage Dirtbag", appearing on Irish album release 'CEOL 2018', with total distribution of 320,000 copies.
-Finally, Leo was the music director of the headlining showcase at Seoul Webfest 2019 and 2018 in South Korea, performing live with NYC artist Cristiano A at the Grand Ballroom of Hotel Park Habio for 600+ VIP attendees of the international film and music industries.

 Leo was featured as a composer and performer on the original soundtrack for the 2017 feature documentary "Black and White Stripes: The Juventus Story" (No. 1 in the Italian Box Office).
 He participated as a guest performer in the film's South American premiere in Rio de Janeiro, being featured in the national Brazilian TV channel Globo and newspaper 'O Globo'.
 The film further embarked on an international world tour of its release in cities such as London, New York, Los Angeles, Berlin, Dubai, and Beijing.